Timeline of the Russo-Ukrainian war (1 June 2025 – 31 August 2025): 3 August

 Russia launched a missile strike on Kyiv.

 The governor of Voronezh Oblast claimed one person was injured in a Ukrainian drone attack.

 The Head of Sochi, Andrey Proshunin, stated that Ukrainian drones struck an oil depot near Sochi airport, resulting in a "massive" fire which cancelled flights to the airport.
 An oil refinery in Kstovo, Nizhny Novgorod also was attacked in an unverified claim.

-Ukraine imposed sanctions on 99 individuals and entities for helping circumvent Western sanctions against Russia.
+Ukraine imposed sanctions on 99 individuals and entities for helping circumvent international sanctions against Russia.

 Lieutenant General Anatolii Kryvonozhko was formally made the Commander of the Ukrainian Air Force by President Zelenskyy, having been the acting commander since 30 August 2024.

 The HUR claimed to have obtained documents outlining the specifications for the Russian submarine Knyaz Pozharskiy.
 The documents included "ship's combat layout, engineering schematics, survival systems, and the organizational structure of the crew".

 Geolocated footage showed that Russian forces took the town of Novoukrainka south of Pokrovsk.